We deserve infrastructure that works. Not just technically, but publicly.

 In 10 years, I hope to look back and see I helped move that dial.
 Not just with ideas, but with action.
 With projects that mattered, and systems that got better, for everyone.

-If you are hiring, collaborating, or building something that matters, let us talk.
+If you’re hiring, collaborating, or building something that needs both delivery and trust, let’s talk.

 Work With Me